ece148-team3/.github/profile/README.md

 Here's a list of things that we were able to achieve:

 1. Created a software processing pipeline that allows BEV image collection
-2. Successfully stitched together ~25 BEV images using OpenCV stitcher and Signal-to-noise-ratio (SNR)
+2. Successfully stitched together ~25 BEV images using OpenCV stitcher and Peak-Signal-to-noise-ratio (PSNR)
 3. Achieved accurate BEV project with programmatically obtained intrinsic and extrinsic using checkerboard calibration and OpenCV
 4. Collected 20k images on campus at different scenes
 5. Completed TCP socket prototype for transferring BEV images from Jetson to host server, but haven't implemented into real-time processing
 6. Deployed BEV projection code on Jetson with CUDA at ~20 FPS / 720P
 7. Extracted disparity information from the scene using OAK-D lite stereo pair for obstacle avoidance algorithm

-### Hardware design

 ### Wiring Diagram